curtmorgan3/quest-bound-docs/docs/rulesets.md

 ## Adding a Ruleset

 Upload a ruleset from a zip file by selecting the open button on the sidebar, then clicking the upload icon.

+## Ruleset Settings

+When a ruleset is opened, click the gear icon in the sidebar to open its settings.
+Here, you can manage the title, version and description of a ruleset.
+You can also export a ruleset from this page.